gvwilson/thirdbit/_posts/2016/2016-02-16-collaboration-counterpoint.md

 on modern scientific authoring is an instructive counterpoint to our previous post extolling the virtues of collaborative lesson development.
-The aim of the lesson is to show researchers how to write and publish in the early 21st Century---or more honestly, to persuade them to stop mailing each other copies of Microsoft Word files and start using something else.
+The aim of the lesson is to show researchers how to write and publish in the early 21st Century—or more honestly, to persuade them to stop mailing each other copies of Microsoft Word files and start using something else.
 After a long-winded opening (which I'll cut substantially),